Where to stay in Prague.

 Prague’s neighbourhoods in depth

-Note: the hotel and apartment prices below can vary.
+Note: the hotel and apartment prices below can vary depending on season and availability.
 That’s why I’ve highlighted several options, all being excellent.

 Old Town (Stare Mesto)